Sign-in to Account

 Do Stink Bugs Stink?

-Written by Aptive Environmental January 1, 2020
+Written by Aptive Pest Control January 1, 2020

 Stink bugs are native to China, Japan, Taiwan, and Korea – they were first discovered in the United States around 20 years ago, where it was accidentally brought over.
 They are now found throughout nearly every state.
 They feed on hundreds of species of plants, including many agricultural crops (they’re definitely not a beneficial garden pest).
 Do stink bugs stink?
 Although they aren’t venomous or poisonous, they do have one form of protection – stink!